 People tend to “carry” their stress in different parts of their bodies.
 One of the main areas that we focus on here at The Loft is how stress affects your mouth and teeth.
 We often see patients with excellent oral health care, but they still have teeth cracking or breaking down.
 We can tell right away by looking at a patient’s teeth exactly whether or not this is the case.
 To help fight this, we offer an option for our patients to wear a mouth guard nightly.
 This helps relax and shut down the muscle function at night, just like we should.

-Dr. Emery she manages her stress in several different ways.
-She writes nearly daily in a journal; this is a practice she has maintained since she was a young girl.
-Dr. Emery also works out with a personal trainer, and this is a great way for her to release stress.
-Other stress-relievers Dr. Emery uses are reading books (she tries to read at least 1 per week!), taking long walks or jogs along Lake Michigan’s shore, trips to warm weather where she can be in a more creative mind-space, and massages to help her body release toxins.
-Something that’s really been on Dr. Emery’s mind lately is learning to practice meditation.
+We manage stress in several different ways.
+Writing daily in a journal and working out are two great ways we release stress.
+Other stress-relievers we use are reading books, taking long walks or jogs along Lake Michigan’s shore, trips to warm weather where we can be in a more creative mind-space, and massages to help our bodies release toxins.
+Something that’s really been on our minds lately is learning to practice meditation.

 There is research out there that shows that meditation can also help with this.
-There are many books, phone applications, articles and retreats one can attend to learn to meditate.
+There are many books, phone applications, articles, and retreats one can attend to learn to meditate.
 It has shown to take away some or all of your stress.
-Meditation not only helps take the stress off of your teeth, but when our body has time to reflect on positive thoughts, it actually shows an increase in salivation.
-Salivation helps to neutralize the pH in our mouths, which help prevent decay from happening.
+Meditation not only helps take the stress off of your teeth but when our body has time to reflect on positive thoughts, it actually shows an increase in salivation.
+Salivation helps to neutralize the pH in our mouths, which helps prevent decay from happening.